Rural-Urban Analysis of Persistent Health Professional Shortage Areas

 The purpose of the Health Professional Shortage Area (HPSA) designation is to identify areas of need and prioritization of healthcare resources to the people in those places.
 HPSA designations identify a shortage of either primary medical, dental, or mental health providers within an identified geographic area, population group, or healthcare facility.

-In addition to assessing persistent primary care HPSAs, researchers will include mental health and dental health HPSAs for both rural and urban counties for 2010 and 2015-2020 utilizing the Health Resources and Services Administration's 2019-2020 Area Health Resources File and shortage area data to classify persistent HPSA counties and partial counties by rural/urban status.
-Researchers will define rural/urban status using the U.S. Department of Agriculture Economic Research Service 2013 Urban Influence Codes (UIC), with rural defined as nonmetropolitan counties with UIC codes 3-12.
-The study will focus on creating descriptive statistics to describe rural/urban differences in persistent HPSAs.
-Researchers will also develop maps, with overlays for demographic characteristics and tribal reservations to explore the relationship of persistent HPSAs and majority minority counties.
+In addition to assessing persistent primary care HPSAs, researchers included mental health and dental health HPSAs for both rural and urban counties for 2010 and 2015-2020 utilizing the Health Resources and Services Administration's 2019-2020 Area Health Resources File and shortage area data to classify persistent HPSA counties and partial counties by rural/urban status.
+Researchers defined rural/urban status using the U.S. Department of Agriculture Economic Research Service 2013 Urban Influence Codes (UIC), with rural defined as nonmetropolitan counties with UIC codes 3-12.
+The study focused on creating descriptive statistics to describe rural/urban differences in persistent HPSAs.
+Researchers also developed maps, with overlays for demographic characteristics and tribal reservations to explore the relationship of persistent HPSAs and majority minority counties.